 In order to apply for financial aid, non-UCLA students must complete the following:

-- Submit the nonrefundable $300 deposit to secure your spot in your Travel Study program;
+- Confirm your application acceptance materials & pay the nonrefundable $300 deposit to secure your spot in your Travel Study program;

-- meet all of the requirements and deadlines set by the home campus financial aid office;
+- Meet all of the requirements and deadlines set by the home campus financial aid office & home campus study abroad office;

 Cancellations

 Please note that ALL students applying for financial aid assume full responsibility for all program fees.
-In order to cancel once you have registered, please retrieve your online application and select the “Cancel My Registration” button.
+To cancel your Travel Study program participation, please email “info@ieo.ucla.edu” with the subject line “Travel Study Program Cancellation Request”.
+Your message will be directed to the appropriate staff member for assistance.
 The $300 deposit is nonrefundable.
-Financial Aid Students who cancel after April 7 will be assessed the full program fee.
-See Cancellation Policy.
+Financial Aid Students who cancel after March 11, 2026 will be assessed the full program fee.
+See Cancellation Policy page for more information.

 Financial Aid Frequently Asked Questions